sibinnediyoram/uz_eks/README.md

 We can use Argo, for deployments and kustomize and standalone k8s manifests to prepare the deployment.

 **Task2**:
 Jenkinspipeline file is updated in the repository and we can use the same to deploy the cluster.
-We can create cluster based tfvars file and can apply it with argument -var-file corresponding to respective cluster environments and configurations.
+We can create multiple tfvars files for each environment where we need to create the eks cluster and can apply it with argument -var-file corresponding to respective cluster environments and configurations.